Add Translate Method to Vector - Demo 05

 Dealing with the two Paddles the way we did before is not ideal.
 Both Paddles have the same size, although they are placed in different spots of the screen.
 We should be able to a set of vertices for the Paddle, relative to the paddle’s center, that is independent of its placement in NDC.

-Rather than using values for each vertex relative to NDC, in the Paddle data structure, each vertex will be an offset from the center of the Paddle.
+Rather than using values for each vector relative to NDC, in the Paddle data structure, each vector will be an offset from the center of the Paddle.
 The center of the paddle will be considered x=0, y=0.
 Before rendering, each Paddle’s vertices will need to be translated to its center relative to NDC.

 Paddle space